MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 ms.subservice: waf-workload-oracle
 ---

-# Oracle on Azure IaaS Design Principles
+# Design principles for an Oracle workload on Azure

 Guidance about well-architected Oracle on Azure IaaS workloads is built on the Azure Well-Architected Framework and its five pillars of architectural excellence.
 The following table lists each pillar and a summary of its goals.